 We are restricted under the indentures governing the first mortgage notes from making certain "restricted payments" as defined in the indentures.
 These restricted payments include the payments of dividends or distributions to any direct or indirect holders of equity interests of Wynn Las Vegas, LLC.
-These restricted payments may not be made until certain financial and non-financial criteria have been satisfied.
+These restricted payments are limited by certain financial and non-financial criteria have been satisfied.